enyojs/enyo-docs/developer-guide/key-concepts/controls.md

 % Controls

-## enyo.Control
+## enyo/Control

-[enyo.Control]($api/#/kind/enyo.Control) is a component that controls a DOM node (i.e., an element in the user interface).
+[enyo/Control]($api/#/kind/enyo/Control/Control) is a component that controls a DOM node (i.e., an element in the user interface).
 Controls are generally visible and the user often interacts with them directly.
 Things like buttons and input boxes are obviously controls, but in Enyo a control may become as complex as an entire application.

 ## The Basics